linux4sam/egt/docs/src/events.md

 @section events_handling_extended Handling Extended or Custom Widget Events

-The egt::EventId lists global events that usually don't necessary originate in a widget itself.
+The egt::EventId lists global events that don't necessarily originate in a widget itself.
 To handle custom or widget type specific events, egt::v1::Signal member attributes can be added to a widget to provide custom handles any user can connect to in order to receive the event.